 When it comes to visitor management, we should consider the whole visitor journey before arriving at your office.

-Digitalise your visitor log book, and start considering creating a "Connected workplace" that not only improves a great first experience but also improves your workplace productivity, safety, and efficiency.
+Digitalise your visitor log book, and start considering creating a workplace that not only improves a great first experience but also improves your workplace productivity, safety, and efficiency.

 Vgreet digital visitor sign-in system delivers more services beyond visitor signing in books, enhancing the visitor experience with features such as:

-Send a branded meeting invite with google map, host details, and QR code for 3 second check in
+- Send a branded meeting invite with a google map

-Visitor signing in books have four risks: visitor experience, efficiency, workplace safety, and GDPR compliance.
+Using visitor signing-in books could lead to four risks in your business: lack of visitor experience, poor efficiency and workplace safety, as well as the failure of GDPR compliance.
 The consequences of compromising these four elements are much more expensive than saving money on buying a paper visitor book.